 Making process data relevant at every level was next to impossible.
 Because of the above challenges, it was exceptionally difficult to measure KPIs in real-time at the machine level and provide guidance to operators guidance to improve their performance.
 At the other end of the stack, it was impossible to give CEOs, CFOs, and COOs relevant system-level KPI data below basic units of production.
 There was no way to capture crucial differences between machines (age, speed rating, status), production lines (estimated OEE at the line level) and real-time and aggregated OEE at the plant level based on real data.

-How the Sight Machine KPI Model Enables Creative Solutions
+How the Sight Machine KPI Dashboard for Manufacturing Enables Creative Solutions

 New KPI Model, Widget, and Dashboards